PHorg Logo

 1896

-An 1896 letter from the Republican State Committee of California headquartered at the Palace Hotel
+An 1896 letter from the Republican State Committee of California headquartered at The Palace Hotel

 supporting William McKinley for President and Corner Cover with McKinley quote ...